50 Latest Rope IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The chart below shows the number of international applicants to the universities of one European country.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant
+The graph below shows the production of three forest industry products in a European country, namely timber, pulp, and paper, from 1980 to 2000.
+Summarise the information by selecting and reporting the main features, and make Icomparison where relevent.

-Two weeks ago you bought a radio from a local branch of a well-known chain shop.
+Two weeks ago you bought a radio from a local branch of a well-known chain of shops.
 It did not work properly.
 The shop took it back and said they would repair it.
-You have waited a week and still, it is not ready.
-Write a letter to the shop to complain about it.
-In your letter, explain what has happened how you feel about it ask them to repair the radio soon or supply you with a new radio You should write at least 150 words.
+You have waited a week and it is still not ready.
+Write a letter to the shop.
+In your letter say what has happened and how you feelask them to explain why there has been a delayask them to repair the radio very quickly or to supply you with a new radio

 The tables below give information about sales of Fairtrade-lebelled coffe and bananas in 1999 and 2004 in five European countries.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant